MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 ## Overview

-AI Builder licensing yada yada yada
+AI Builder is licensed as an add-on to your PowerApps licenses.
+This means you can start your AI Builder trial after you have a PowerApps license that allows you to create a Common Data Service (CDS) instance.

 ## Trial licenses

 An AI Builder trial license enables you to use  AI Builder  for free for the duration of the trial period.

-AI Builder is licensed as an add-on to your PowerApps licenses.
-This means you can start your AI Builder trial after you have a PowerApps license that allows you to create a Common Data Service (CDS) instance.

 What you get with an AI Builder trial license:
 - Create and use AI models in any environment (trial or production) because AI Builder Trial is available at a user level, not environment level